impy-project/chromo/README.md

     # docker pull quay.io/pypa/manylinux2014_aarch64

     # create docker instance and bind impy directory
-    docker run -d -it --name impy -v "$(pwd)":/app quay.io/pypa/manylinux2014_x86_64
+    docker run --rm -d -it --name impy -v "$(pwd)":/app quay.io/pypa/manylinux2014_x86_64

     # enter your docker instance
     docker exec -it impy /bin/bash

     cd /app

-    # select python version, e.g. 3.8, and enter virtual environment
+    # select python version, e.g. 3.9, and enter virtual environment
-    python3.8 -m venv venv
+    python3.9 -m venv venv
     source venv/bin/activate

     # install impy and dependencies (prefer binary wheels for deps)
-    pip install --prefer-binary -e .
+    pip install --prefer-binary -v -e .

-    # compile the FORTRAN interface (this will be automated in the future)
-    make -j<insert number of CPU cores>

 You can now use impy inside the docker instance.
+If you run Linux, you can also make a wheel inside docker and install it in your host.

+    # inside docker
+    pip install wheel
+    python setup.py bdist_wheel

+    # exit docker with ctrl+D
+    pip install dist/*.whl

+This should allow you to use impy also outside docker.
+This works only if you use the same Python version inside and outside of docker.

 ## User interface

 There are two ways to interact with the code.

-1. As in the example above, via plain python in scripts or jupyter notebooks.
-Look at this [example](examples/compare_two_models.ipynb).
+1. As in the example above, via plain python in scripts or Jupyter notebooks.
+Look at this [example](examples/compare_models.ipynb).

 2. Via a HEPMC output that can be piped in Rivet or other tools supporting the format.